matildedol/matildedol/README.md

 I did my bachelor's in economics, loved it and then opted for more math

-I love being outside, talking with friends, sailing, and studying - though probably in that order
+I love being outside, talking with friends, sailing, and studying - don't mind the ordering

 🏄🏼‍♀️🌊🌞🏔️